-Trump fires hardline adviser Bolton over foreign policy disagreements
+Trump fires foreign policy hawk Bolton, citing strong disagreements

 Trump would sometimes chide Bolton about his hawkish ways in meetings, introducing him to visiting foreign leaders by saying, “You all know the great John Bolton.
 He’ll bomb you.
 He’ll take out your whole country.”

-Officials and a source close to Trump said the president had grown weary of his hawkish tendencies and the bureaucratic infighting that he got involved with.
+Officials and a source close to Trump said the president had grown weary of his hawkish tendencies and bureaucratic battles.

-Bolton traveled widely in the role and on his travels, for example, he warned Russia against interfering in U.S. elections and promoting strong ties with Israel.

-Bolton had opposed a State Department plan to sign an Afghan peace deal with the Taliban militia, believing the group’s leaders could not be trusted.
+Bolton, a former U.S. ambassador to the United Nations and Fox News television commentator, had opposed a recent State Department plan to sign an Afghan peace deal with the Taliban militia, believing the group’s leaders could not be trusted.

 Sources familiar with his view said Bolton believed the United States could draw down to 8,600 troops in Afghanistan and maintain a counter-terrorism effort without signing a peace deal with the Taliban.

-U.S. officials have said it was Bolton who was responsible for the collapse of a summit in February between Trump and North Korean leader Kim Jong Un in Hanoi by recommending the presentation a list of hardline demands that Kim rejected.
+U.S. officials have said it was Bolton who was responsible for the collapse of a summit in February between Trump and North Korean leader Kim Jong Un in Hanoi by recommending a list of hard-line demands that Kim rejected.

 North Korea media in May referred to Bolton as a “war maniac” who “fabricated various provocative policies such as designation of our country as ‘axis of evil’, preemptive strike and regime change.”

+During an earlier period of U.S.-North Korea tensions in 2003, North Korea called Bolton “human scum.”

-Bolton’s departure comes a day after North Korea signaled a new willingness to resume stalled denuclearization talks with the United States, but then conducted the latest in a recent spate of missile launches.
+Bolton’s departure - the latest in a series from Trump’s national security team in recent months - comes a day after North Korea signaled a new willingness to resume stalled denuclearization talks with the United States, but then continued with a recent spate of missile launches.

-A source familiar with Trump’s viewed said Bolton had ruffled a lot of feathers with other key players in the White House, particularly White House chief of staff Mick Mulvaney because “he doesn’t play by the rules.”

-“He’s a kind of a rogue operator but that’s kind of how he is,” the source said.
+U.S. oil prices fell more than 1 percent on the news of Bolton’s departure, with investors believing it could lead to a softer U.S. policy on Iran.

+Bolton had spearheaded Trump’s hard-line policy against Iran, including the U.S. abandonment of an international nuclear deal with Tehran and reimposition of U.S. sanctions.

+Bolton, an unabashed advocate of U.S. power, has sharply criticized international institutions like the United Nations.

+Last year, he said the United States would ban and prosecute officials of the “unaccountable” International Criminal Court if the court moved to bring war crimes charges against any American who served in Afghanistan or launched cases against Israel or other U.S. allies.

-Additional reporting by Roberta Rampton, Arshad Mohammed, David Brunstromm, Jonathan Landay; Writing by Matt Spetalnick,; Editing by Tim Ahmann and Alistair Bell
+Additional reporting by Roberta Rampton, Arshad Mohammed, David Brunnstrom, Jonathan Landay; Writing by Matt Spetalnick,; Editing by Mary Milliken, Alistair Bell and Rosalba O'Brien